Strengthening resource governance in the extractive sector

-Title: Improving resource governance in the extractive sector in Mali
+Title: Strengthening good governance in the extractive sector, Mali

-The conditions for using Mali’s mineral resources to support the country’s sustainable development have improved.
+The provisions related to transparency and control contained in the Africa Mining Vision have been implemented.
+The conditions for using Mali’s mineral resources to support the country’s long-term development have improved.